 - The first time, had my left testicle removed (at thirteen years old)

-- The second time I Did chemotherapy 6 hours a day 5 days a week.
+- The second time I did chemotherapy 6 hours a day 5 days a week.

-and I am still seeing my doctor to this day, now as I am older, with numerous health issues from all the years of chemotherapy and cancer that I did when I was young.
+I am still seeing my doctor to this day, now as I am older, with numerous health issues from all the years of chemotherapy and cancer that I did when I was young.
 I still try and help out those around me; I have put 3 people in hospice and stood by their side being the sole person at their last moments.
 I got married in hospice to my wife, for a friend I called 'brother', Mark Ehmke (the man in the picture), ultimately we buried him.
 I have also lost a best friend at 23 years of age from cancer (Thomas Biddleman), the same type of cancer I had the first time.
 My friend, Mark Ehmke, whom I called 'brother' always had a running joke, one I will never forget, he would often state 'The aliens were coming'.
 You have to find humor in the darkest of hours.
-If you (or anyone for that matter) ever wanna talk, I'm available.
+If you ever want to talk, I'm available.